DevNoctis1001/Fastapi-MetaGPT-integration-app/README.md

-# ProjectX: The Future of AI-Driven Development
+# The Future of AI-Driven Development

 Run: uvicorn app.main:app --reload

 ## Overview

-ProjectX stands at the forefront of innovation, seamlessly blending artificial intelligence with software development.
 This application is not just a tool; it's a revolution in how we approach coding and project management.
 By integrating directly with GitHub, it offers a unique platform where AI becomes your development partner, capable of generating code, managing your repositories, and automating your development cycles.

 ## Key Features